The Ropers: Creation

 After the enormous success of Three's Company in its short first season in 1977, ABC head Fred Silverman was anxious to capitalize on the show's success.
 In early 1977, Silverman approached Fell and Lindley with the subject of doing a spin-off from the show after its first full season wrapped in the spring of 1978.
 Both actors as well as the Three's Company producers backed off as the show had yet to prove itself for an entire season.
 With the show's continued success in its second season, however, the idea was brought up again in 1978, this time by Three's Company's own producers as well as new ABC head Tony Thomopolous (Silverman had gone to NBC).
 The idea intrigued Lindley, but Fell was extremely reluctant, as he was satisfied with his role on a show that was already a proven hit.
 Fell feared that a spin-off would be unsuccessful and thus put him out of a good role and a job.
 To alleviate his fears, Three's Company producers contractually promised Fell that they would give the new series a year to prove itself.
 If the show were to be canceled prior to that time, then he would return to Three's Company.
 A reluctant Fell agreed to the new terms.
-Unlike her on-screen husband, Audra Lindley did not make request for such clause.
+Unlike her on-screen husband, Audra Lindley did not request such a clause.

 Like Three's Company, The Ropers was introduced as a late season replacement series in the spring of 1979 premiering the same night as Three's Company on ABC's successful Tuesday night lineup, airing at 10 pm.
 In its first season, the ratings for the show were very high (the show finished at number 8 for the 1978–79 season), and had the second-highest series premiere rating at the time.
 After the season premiere, Three's Company went on hiatus, but The Ropers still did well.
 ABC reran the episodes over the summer of 1979 (in August on Sundays) where they continued to achieve high ratings leading many to believe that the series would enjoy a long run.